-- What is FIRST?
+What is FIRST?
 It is an organization that encourages students to learn about science and engineering by holding a robotics competition every year.
 Our particular division of FIRST is the FRC.
 There are currently over 3,500 FRC teams from around the world.
 Learn more about FRC and FIRST here.

-- What does FIRST stand for?
+What does FIRST stand for?
 It stands for “For Inspiration & Recognition of Science and Technology.”

-- What happens during the season?
+What happens during the season?
 The season kicks off in January when the game is announced.
-After that, our team has six weeks to completely design and draw parts using the online CAD (computer aided design) program Onshape, to prototype, build, and program their robots.
-Afterwards the robots are put in a bag and not used again until the team’s first competition.
+After that, our team completely designs and draws parts and makes models of the robot using the online CAD (computer aided design) program Onshape.
+The team then fabricates this parts and builds the robots completely from scratch using state of the art machinery.
 Starting in March, there are regional and district events occurring every weekend for six weeks.
+During this time frame, members of the team also work on developing a business plan, expanding their involvement in their community, and procuring money and sponsor to finance the team’s needs.
 In the Mid Atlantic Region, competitors in the MAR district championship are determined by how well the teams do in district events.

-- What kind of games do the robots play?
+What kind of games do the robots play?
 They range from launching cubes onto a giant scale, shooting giant balls over an overpass while racing around a track, or scoring balls into other robots’ trailers.
 Every year we are surprised by the amount of creativity that goes into making the games.

 What happens at the competitions?
 The regional competitions last two days.
 The first day is practice and qualification matches while the second day is for more qualification rounds and the elimination (tournament – style) rounds.
 Our team splits up into three groups: the pit crew, the drive team, and the scouts.
 People working in the pit are maintaining the robot and making sure it is in tip top shape for the next game.
 The drive team is composed of five members that go to the field to actually compete with the robot.
 The rest of the team scouts.
 Scouts are in the stands and the other team during the matches and they document how well other teams perform.